 - Entry Fee into Bo-Kaap Museum.

-- Welcome drink, Lunch and snack
+- Welcome drink and 3-course meal

 Half Day – R 1150 per person